ManuelVillarVitoria/JS-POO-Gasto-Semanal/README.md

 ## Expressions of gratitude 🎁

-* First of all, I thank God the Father, God the Son and God the Holy Spirit for their love, mercy and patience with me. 📢
+* First of all, I thank the only true God, Father, Son and Holy Spirit.
+"For from him and through him and for him are all things.
+To him be the glory forever!
+Amen.
+(Romans 11:36) 📢

 ---
 ⌨️ with ❤️ by [ManuelVillarVitoria](https://github.com/ManuelVillarVitoria) 😊